ChildsplayOSU/bogl-editor/README.md

 ## Tutorial

+For specific tutorial examples, please refer to these [tutorial files](https://github.com/The-Code-In-Sheep-s-Clothing/Spiel-Lang/tree/master/examples/tutorials), which can help you get started working with this language.

 You can run any Spiel code from the editor with everything set up properly.
 First, make sure you've written any valid Spiel code in the editor.

 Then, you can use a series of commands to run your code: